Febreze has been one of the most popular

 Vodka Or Rubbing Alcohol And Essential Oils

-- Generic vodka can clean thoroughly versus expensive brands.
+5. Generic vodka can be cleaned thoroughly versus expensive brands.

 Materials/Ingredients And Directions

-This recipe requires 1/2 cup of vodka, 1/2 cup distilled water, 25 drops of Lavender essential oil, 25 drops of Lemon essential oil, and ten drops of Tea Tree Oil.
-To create this product, mix all the ingredients in a spray bottle and then shake it.
+This recipe requires 1/2 cup of vodka, 1/2 cup distilled water, 25 drops of Lavender essential oil, 25 drops of Lemon essential oil, and 10 drops of Tea Tree Oil.
+Mix all the ingredients in a spray bottle to create this product, then shake it.
 After that, you can spray the mixture on fabrics and linens in your room.
 Keep the spray in a safe place out of reach of your children.

 Other DIY Febreze at home